How Do I Load Terrain into a Scenario and Process it for Visualization?

 Additional notes about specific STK Terrain Source file types

-ESRI GRID Format
+ESRI GRID format

 User-added image